 What does Routine cost?

 Routine has a free plan that already offers surprisingly much.
-You get access to tasks, calendars, notes and even unlimited integrations.
+You get access to tasks, calendars, notes, and even unlimited integrations.
 That’s quite generous for a free version.

 The paid plans are:

-- Professional – €10 per month with annual payment (€12 per month with monthly payment).
+- Professional – € 10 per month with annual payment (€ 12 per month with monthly payment).
 This gives you access to all pro features for individual use.

-- Business – €12 per month with annual payment (€15 per month with monthly payment).
+- Business – € 12 per month with annual payment (€ 15 per month with monthly payment).
 Intended for teams with additional collaboration features.

-Compared to alternatives like Sunsama (which costs €20 per month), Routine is much more affordable.
-There’s no lifetime deal available, but the prices are fair for what you get.
+Compared to alternatives like Sunsama (which costs € 20 per month), Routine is much more affordable.
+There is no lifetime deal available, but the prices are fair for what you get.

 A trial period is not explicitly mentioned, but with the free version you can extensively test the tool before deciding to upgrade.